PabloZP/SearchCLI/README.md

 Search words entered in search engines and compare number of results.

 User must type ChallengeCLI <list of queries to search>
+Elements must be separated by spaces.
 There must be enteres at least 2 elements (in order to make a comparison) An element can contain 2 or more words if they are inside double quotes Examples of Command Line Interface:
-  ChallengeCLI Java .Net
+  ChallengeCLI Java .Net     -> 2 elemenst
-  ChallengeCLI "C SHarp" Python Perl
-  ChallengeCLI Javascript "Ruby on Rails"
+  ChallengeCLI "C Sharp" Python Perl    -> 3 elements ChallengeCLI Javascript "Ruby on Rails" Pascal   -> 4 elements